-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the ward councillor(s) representing the area of the Council.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the Ward Councillor(s) of the Borough and County Councils representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the Ward Councillor(s) representing the area of the Council.